tailhook/cantal-py/doc/reference.rst

       Update value of the metric

+   .. method:: incr(value=1)

+      Increment value of metric

       .. hint:: Updating the value is very cheap.
-So you should set it every time internal state is updated (if it's possible) rather than having separate timers and copy the value.
+You don't have to duplicate the value somewhere.
+For example, you may increment the counter on the start of the request and decrement afterwards.
+You may use `get()` method to get the value if you need to use it for applciation needs.

+   .. method:: decr(value=1)

+      Decrement value of metric.
+Equivalent of ``incr(-value)``

+   .. method:: get()

+      Get value last written (or adjusted according to the counters)

 .. class:: Float